 Most states recognize the concept of constructive discharge.
 Constructive discharge occurs when an employee quits their job instead of being terminated because the employer makes the working conditions so intolerable that the employee effectively had no other choice.
 Despite having voluntarily resigned on paper, the employee had no reasonable alternative to quitting due to their working conditions.
 The conditions leading to constructive discharge often include harassment, discrimination, bullying, and even forms of workplace violence.

 Because of the unlawful working conditions created by the employer, the law would see a resignation in response to such conditions as a termination instead of a voluntary resignation.
-Speak with an employment lawyer if your workplace conditions get so intolerable that you think you need to quit your job.
+Speak with an employment legal matters lawyer if your workplace conditions get so intolerable that you think you need to quit your job.
 This is extremely important to help you understand what constitutes constructive discharge and what does not.

 Elements of a Constructive Discharge Claim

 Constructive discharge claims are not easy to prove.
 An employee can’t simply quit their job, claim they were bullied into quitting, then try to collect damages on a constructive discharge claim.
-No employment attorney would suggest that as a good roadmap to how to win a constructive discharge case!
+No employment legal matters attorney would suggest that as a good roadmap to how to win a constructive discharge case!

 Elements of the Claim